intel/kubevirt-gfx-sriov/docs/ats/configure-for-ats.md

-## Enabling SR-IOV for an ATS dGPU
+## Enabling SR-IOV for an ATS dGPU, k8s and kubevirt

 The following steps will guide you through the process of enabling SR-IOV for an ATS dGPU from Intel in a Kubernetes environment.
+Please set up the host machine using the doc from [here](https://github.com/unrahul/applications.virtualization.kubevirt-gfx-sriov/blob/main/docs/ats/configure-host.md).

 ### Prerequisites